sirius-8611/garudafy/README.md

- > Tested only on KDE Neon
+ > Tested only KDE Neon

-## Bugs?
-Feel free to add a pull request!
+ > Tested only Manjaro